mpv-player/mpv/DOCS/man/en/mplayer.rst

 DESCRIPTION
 ===========

-**mplayer** is a movie player for Linux (runs on many other platforms and CPU architectures, see the documentation).
+**mplayer** is a movie player for Linux.
 It supports a wide variety of video file formats, audio and video codecs, and subtitle types.
 Special input URL types are available to read input from a variety of sources other than disk files.
 Depending on platform, a variety of different video and audio output